 Disability Support Services (DSS) authorizes reasonable accommodations to students with disabilities to ensure that they are afforded the opportunity to fully express their knowledge of course material.
 In some instances, this requires modification of in-class exams and quizzes.
 DSS only authorizes this form of accommodation when a student has provided sufficient documentation detailing the appropriateness of this modification.
 It is the University's obligation to recognize and comply with students' authorized accommodations, which are protected by Federal and State access laws (Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the ADA Amendments of 2008 and the New Jersey Law against Discrimination).

-In the case of exam accommodations (i.e. extended time or providing a reduced-distraction testing environment), DSS encourages faculty members or teaching assistants to proctor students' exams.
-This practice allows students to address any problems or questions that they may have to someone with knowledge of course content and departmental procedures.
+In the case of exam accommodations (i.e. extended time or providing a reduced-distraction testing environment),faculty OR DSS can provide the testing accommodations.
+DSS encourages faculty members or teaching assistants to proctor students' exams if they can provide the same accommodations that DSS can.
+If they cannot provide those due to time constraints or no staff for accommodations such as readers or scribes.
+When students take exams with faculty or TA’s directly it does allow for students to address any problems or questions that they may have to someone with knowledge of course content and departmental procedures.

 Faculty should discuss potential scheduling conflicts with students when arranging for exams that include an extended time accommodation.
 Extended time accommodations may not interfere with a student's regularly scheduled classes.
 If a professor plans to lecture after a quiz, be aware that students receiving extended time should not be required to miss portions of the lecture as a result of utilizing the time accommodation to which they are legally entitled.